 Acknowledges special circumstances and respective capabilities of States, in particular developing States, in terms of vulnerability to the impacts of climate change, economic development levels, and contributions to international aviation emissions, among other things, while minimizing market distortion; {Recognition of special circumstances of States} – Support Differentiation

-Decides the use of a phased implementation for the CORSIA to accommodate the special circumstances and respective capabilities of States, in particular developing States, while minimizing market distortion, as follows: {Phased implementation} – Support Differentiation
+Decides the use of a phased implementation for the CORSIA to accommodate the special circumstances and respective capabilities of Member States, in particular developing Member States, while minimizing market distortion, as follows: {Phased implementation} – Support Differentiation

-first implementation phase applies from 2021 to the States that either have an individual share of international aviation activities in Revenue Tonnes Kilometers (RTKs) in year 2018 above 1.0 per cent of total RTKs, or whose cumulative share in the list of States from the highest to the lowest amount of RTKs reaches 80 per cent of total RTKs;

-Second implementation phase applies from 2026 to additional States that either have an individual share of international aviation activities in RTKs in year 2018 above 0.5 per cent of total RTKs, or whose cumulative share in the list of States from the highest to the lowest amount of RTKs reaches 95 per cent of total RTKs;
+The pilot phase applies from 2021 to 2023 and the first implementation phase from 2024 to 2026;

+Member States will participate in pilot phase and first implementation phase on a voluntary basis, with provisions for opt-in and opt-out options;; {Voluntary participation}

+All Member States are strongly encouraged to voluntarily participate in the scheme, recognizing that the developed States will take the lead;

+The Council to conduct the evaluation of the pilot phase and present recommendations for consideration to the 41st Assembly session in 2022.
+Similarly, the Council will conduct evaluation of the first implementation phase and present recommendations for consideration by the 42nd Assembly in 2025;

-the CORSIA does not apply to States which are classified as the Least Developed Countries (LDCs), Small Island Developing States (SIDS) or Landlocked Developing Countries (LLDCs), unless those States meet criteria in sub-paragraphs a) or b) above; {Exemptions of LDCs, SIDS and LLDCs}
+Second implementation phase applies from 2027 to 2035 to all States other than the Least Developed Countries (LDCs), Small Island Developing States (SIDS) or Landlocked Developing Countries (LLDCs) and other developing countries to be exempted based on “de minimis” criteria with threshold of 0.65% of RTK to be reviewed during evaluation of the pilot phase and first implementation phase; {Exemptions of LDCs, SIDS and LLDCs and on the basis of “de minimis”}

 States that are exempted or not included in the provisions above are strongly encouraged to voluntarily participate in the scheme, in particular those States that are members of a regional economic integration organization.
-States included in the second implementation phase are also strongly encouraged to participate in the first implementation phase; {Voluntary participation}
+States included in the second implementation phase are also strongly encouraged to participate in the first implementation phase;

 Decides that the CORSIA shall apply to all aircraft operators on the same routes between States with a view to minimizing market distortion, as follows: